NGC 4750 - Spiral Galaxy in Draco

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 4750.

 Apparent size of NGC 4750The following table reports NGC 4750 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 4750 is a visual representation of it.

 The image below is a photograph of NGC 4750 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 4750 - Spiral Galaxy is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 4750 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 4750 - Spiral Galaxy in Draco is classified as Spiral (SAab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 4750 - Spiral Galaxy in Draco in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 4750

 Celestial coordinates for the J2000 equinox of NGC 4750 are provided in the following table: